Climate change - driving forces

 By combining information from air emissions accounts and national accounts, GHG emission intensities of economy activities can be calculated.
 Emission intensities express how many GHG emissions are produced per unit of output or value added of the economic activity.

-Table 2 shows the GHG emissions in grams of CO2-equivalents emitted for each euro of value added generated by the different economic activities in more detail.
+Table 2 shows the GHG emissions in grams of CO2-equivalents emitted for each euro of value added generated by the different economic production activities in more detail.
 Electricity, gas, steam and air conditioning supply shows by far the largest amount of GHG emitted per euro of value added.
-Ranking second in absolute terms is transportation and storage.
-Other economic activities with high GHG intensities are the primary and secondary sectors; agriculture, forestry and fishing; mining and quarrying; and manufacturing.
-Service sectors emit much less GHG per euro of value added.
+Other production activities with high GHG intensities are agriculture, forestry and fishing, water supply, sewerage, waste management and remediation activities and mining and quarrying.
+Service production activities emit much less GHG per euro of value added.
 In general, economic structural changes towards a bigger service sector implies fewer GHG emissions.

-Finally, Figure 22 shows on the right-hand side the breakdown of the GHG footprint into direct emissions by households, emissions in the EU-27 due to EU-27 final demand, and avoided emissions due to imports to meet EU-27 final demand.
-By importing various goods and services from the rest of the world, the EU can be deemed to have ‘avoided’ 609 million tonnes of GHG emissions that would otherwise have been emitted on its own territory.
+Finally, Figure 22 shows on the right-hand side the breakdown of the GHG footprint into direct emissions by households, emissions in the EU due to EU final demand, and avoided emissions due to imports to meet EU final demand.
+By importing various goods and services from the rest of the world, the EU can be deemed to have ‘avoided’ 621 million tonnes of GHG emissions that would otherwise have been emitted on its own territory.

-On the left-hand side the production perspective is shown, which includes EU-27 emissions embodied in exported products.
-Due to the difference in the emissions embodied in trade, the EU-27 emits more GHG than is needed to produce the final demand of the EU-27 itself, the difference being 118 million tonnes.
+On the left-hand side the production perspective is shown, which includes EU emissions embodied in exported products.
+Due to the difference in the emissions embodied in trade, the EU emits more GHG than is needed to produce the final demand of the EU itself, the difference being 96 million tonnes.

-Not shown in the figure is the estimate of a total of 218 million tonnes of avoided emissions due to imports that are embodied in exports, as these are neither emitted in the EU-27, nor 'imported' to meet EU-27 demand.
-They are an estimate of the emissions that merely pass through the EU-27.
+Not shown in the figure is the estimate of a total of 240 million tonnes of avoided emissions due to imports that are embodied in exports, as these are neither emitted in the EU, nor 'imported' to meet EU demand.
+They are an estimate of the emissions that merely pass through the EU.

 More information on carbon footprints can be found in the Statistics Explained article 'Greenhouse gas emission statistics - carbon footprints'.